Rhedir gan School of Human and Behavioural Sciences

 Private study will include reading time, revising lecture notes, and preparing and completing assessments.

-Lecture time will consist of a variety of activities including activities and demonstrations, discussion of module material as a whole class, small group discussions and problem solving, and opportunities to receive feedback on practice assessments (formative feedback sessions.)
+Lecture time will consist of a variety of activities including activities and demonstrations, small group discussions and problem solving, and opportunities to receive feedback on practice assessments (formative feedback sessions.)

 - Llythrennedd - Medrusrwydd mewn darllen ac ysgrifennu drwy amrywiaeth o gyfryngau